XuZhiming-UCL/point-in-polygon/README.md

 # point-in-polygon
 This is the coursework for UCL MSc CEGE0096 Geospatial Programming.
+Also my first attempt with Python, code was completed in November 2021.

-This software written by Python is aimed to solve the PiP problem, in other words, to detect the geometric relationship between points and a polygon.
+This task was aimed to solve the PiP problem, in other words, to detect the geometric relationship between points and a polygon.

 Pycharm software in MacOS environment was used to write this Python program ([Python 3.8](https://www.python.org/downloads/)), no additional libraries and packages are needed.
 Given Python's cross-platform nature, any computer using Python version 3.8 can theoretically debug and process this program.